 In an article originating in 2006, Dr. Veronica Morris shares how she and her family finally came to terms with her psychiatric disabilities—and how they learned to embrace her use of a service dog to regain her life.

 Dr. Veronica Morris shares her succinct breakdown of the path for a person with a disability to become a service dog user.

 Dr. Veronica Morris analyzes how to optimize picking out a service dog prospect in this essential and thorough article.
 This is a must-read to make an educated decision in a choice that will affect you for years!

 Community member Julia Markham, RPh explains how to find and evaluate potential breeders of a dog capable of being your service dog prospect.
-This peer resource on picking out a service dog breeder is adapted from one of her posts to the support listserv.
+This peer resource on picking out a service dog breeder is adapted from one of her posts to the peer guidance group.

 This article from community member Mareth Perry focuses on all the questions you should be asking someone who might be breeding your next service dog.
 There are a lot of questions, but they’re well-organized to help you along at each stage.

 If you decide to get a puppy in hopes of training it to be a service dog, community member Tracey Martin shares her experience about the process of picking a particular puppy.
-This peer resource on picking out a service dog puppy prospect is adapted from her recurring post to the support listserv.
+This peer resource on picking out a service dog puppy prospect is adapted from her recurring post to the peer guidance group.

 If you decide to get an adult dog in hopes of training it to be a service dog, community member Tracey Martin shares her experience about the process of picking a particular dog.
-This peer resource on picking out a service dog adult prospect is adapted from her recurring post to the support listserv.
+This peer resource on picking out a service dog adult prospect is adapted from her recurring post to the peer guidance group.